LeandroPelegrini/Gimptoshop/README.md

  #### Linux
  1. Install git on your system if not arleady done
   2. Download the .zip file from that page
-3. Right-click on uninstall.sh in the /tools folder
+3. Right-click on install.sh in the /tools folder
    4. Select Properties
    5. Select Permissions
    6. Select Allow executing file as a program